Cog-Creators/Red-DiscordBot/docs/intents.rst

-Discord currently considers 3 intents to be `privileged <https://support-dev.discord.com/hc/en-us/articles/6205754771351-How-do-I-get-Privileged-Intents-for-my-bot>`_, and requires large bots to additionally apply for access to these intents. **If you have a small bot, you can simply follow :ref:`these instructions <enabling-privileged-intents>` to enable them.**
+Discord currently considers 3 intents to be `privileged <https://support-dev.discord.com/hc/en-us/articles/6205754771351-How-do-I-get-Privileged-Intents-for-my-bot>`_, and requires large bots to additionally apply for access to these intents. **If you have a small bot**, you can simply follow :ref:`these instructions <enabling-privileged-intents>` to enable them.

 A breakdown of how privileged intents are used in Red is provided below.